Federal Government Jobs – Knowledge Test/Interview (Part 4 of 5)

 - Knowledge factors are often assessed during a written test, but can also be assessed during the interview.

 - The abilities section covers areas that are less technical in nature, and more about your skills.
-They will target things that the hiring manager wants to determine that you are able to do before going in to the job.
+Abilities target skills that the hiring manager has determined are required for you to be successful in the position.
 For instance, if you were applying for a job as a Finance and Administration Manager, you might see something like:

 Ability to analyze, assess and prepare business cases.